 There will be three mid-terms and one final exam.
 Exams will consist of a combination of quantitative, problem solving and essay questions.
 Examination blue books are not required for examinations.
-Make-up exams will be given, BUT will be in oral exam format within one week from the date of the mid-term (Final Exams are excluded from Make-Up Policy).
-Graded exams will not be returned to students until all make-up exams are given.
+There will be no make up exams.
+Late exams will not be counted.

-Your final course grade will be determined by two intermediate exam (25%), final exam (30%) and your homework, attendance, and participation (20%).
+Your final course grade will be determined by two intermediate exam (25%), final exam (30%) and your homework (20%).